DataDog/documentation/content/en/synthetics/guide/app-that-requires-login.md

 Some MFA providers might detect our Browser tests as bots and prevent them from logging in, for example, by adding a re-Captcha.
 If that is your case, consider reaching out to your MFA provider to see if it is possible to turn off bot detection for a specific set of credentials for testing purposes.

-If your MFA process involves steps outside of the browser, such as voice, text message, or opening a mobile application, it is not possible to set up a browser test.
-If this is your case, consider reaching out to your MFA provider to see if it is possible to turn off bot detection for a specific set of credentials for testing purposes.
+If your MFA process involves steps performed outside of the browser, such as voice, text message, or opening a mobile application, consider reaching out to your MFA provider to ask if your MFA settings could be modified or if MFA could be turned off for a specific set of credentials for testing purposes.
+Depending on the type of MFA leveraged by your application, [JavaScript steps][3] could help to work around that.

 ## Record browser tests in incognito mode